-4 Under the Proposed Rule, an IDI would be in a "troubled condition" if it:
+4 Under the Proposed Rule, an IDI would be in a "troubled condition" if it: (1) has a composite rating, as determined by its appropriate federal banking agency, of 3 in its most recent report of examination (but only for an IDI with at least \$10 billion of total consolidated assets), has a composite rating of 4 or 5 under the Uniform Financial Institution Rating System, or in

-- (1) has a composite rating, as determined by its appropriate Federal banking agency, of 3 in its most recent report of examination (but only for an IDI with at least \$10 billion of total consolidated assets), has a composite rating of 4 or 5 under the Uniform Financial Institution Rating System, or in the case of an insured branch of a foreign bank, an equivalent rating; - (2) is subject to a proceeding initiated by the FDIC for termination or suspension of deposit insurance; - (3) is subject to a cease-and-desist order or written agreement issued by the appropriate Federal banking agency, as defined in 12 U.S.C. § 1318(q), that requires action to improve the financial condition of the IDI or is subject to a proceeding initiated by the appropriate Federal banking agency which contemplates the issuance of an order that requires action to improve the financial condition of the IDI, unless otherwise informed in writing by the appropriate Federal banking agency; - (4) is informed in writing by the IDI's appropriate Federal banking agency that it is in troubled condition for purposes of 12 U.S.C. § 1831i on the basis of its most recent report of condition or examination, or other information available to its appropriate Federal banking agency; or - (5) is determined by the appropriate Federal banking agency or the FDIC in consultation with the appropriate Federal banking agency to be experiencing a significant funding difficulties or liquidity stress, notwithstanding the composite rating of the IDI by its appropriate Federal banking agency in its most recent report of examination.
+- The Proposed Rule defines two different categories of Records Entities, subject to different recordkeeping requirements: (1) full scope entities and (2) limited scope entities: - Full Scope Entities.
+A full scope entity is a Records Entity that, either: (1) has total consolidated assets at least equal to \$50 billion, or (2) is a member of a corporate group5 one or more members of which are required to maintain records under the Treasury QFC Rule. - As described in greater detail below, full scope entities would be required to comply with requirements that are substantially similar to requirements applicable to "records entities" under the Treasury QFC Rule. - IDIs are "excluded entities" under the Treasury QFC Rule.
+However, under the Proposed Rule, an IDI in a "troubled condition" would be subject to recordkeeping requirements virtually identical to those under the Treasury QFC Rule.
+As a result, if the IDI is a member of a corporate group that is subject to the Treasury QFC Rule, the recordkeeping standards applicable to the IDI and to the the case of an insured branch of a foreign bank, an equivalent rating; (2) is subject to a proceeding initiated by the FDIC for termination or suspension of deposit insurance; (3) is subject to a cease-and-desist order or written agreement issued by the appropriate federal banking agency, as defined in 12 U.S.C. § 1318(q), that requires action to improve the financial condition of the IDI or is subject to a proceeding initiated by the appropriate federal banking agency which contemplates the issuance of an order that requires action to improve the financial condition of the IDI, unless otherwise informed in writing by the appropriate federal banking agency; (4) is informed in writing by the IDI's appropriate federal banking agency that it is in troubled condition for purposes of 12 U.S.C. § 1831i on the basis of its most recent report of condition or examination, or other information available to its appropriate federal banking agency; or (5) is determined by the appropriate federal banking agency or the FDIC in consultation with the appropriate federal banking agency to be experiencing a significant funding difficulties or liquidity stress, notwithstanding the composite rating of the IDI by its appropriate federal banking agency in its most recent report of examination.